News & Stories FAQs

 What happens to people who cannot repay their loan?

 98% of all loans are repaid – in business terms, people living in poverty are a reliable credit risk.
-For the other 1.1% who are not able to repay their loans, part of the role of the loan officer is to understand the reasons why and address them where possible.
+For the other 2% who are not able to repay their loans, part of the role of the loan officer is to understand the reasons why and address them where possible.
 If a loan is not repaid, the loss can sometimes be recovered through compulsory savings.
-If there has been no effort on behalf of the loan recipient to repay the loan, some is written off as bad debt and the borrower may then be excluded from access to future loans.
+If there has been no effort on behalf of the loan recipient to repay the loan, some are written off as bad debt and the borrower may then be excluded from access to future loans.

 In rare cases where a person cannot repay their loan and there is no alternative, loans are forgiven – after all, our aim is to make things better in the lives of families living in poverty, not worse.